 About the RIAI Awards

 The RIAI Awards celebrate the work of Registered Architects, promoting good design and creating an awareness of the contribution that great architecture makes to society.
-Awards are made across a number of categories and time-frames, reflective of the breadth of architectural practice in Ireland while acting as a record of past and present change in the Irish built environment.
+Awards are made across a number of categories and timeframes, reflective of the breadth of architectural practice in Ireland while acting as a record of past and present change in the Irish built environment.

-RIAI Annual Architecture Awards
+RIAI Architecture Awards

 RIAI Gold Medal

 The RIAI Gold Medal is Ireland’s top accolade for architecture.
-Since 1934, the RIAI has awarded the Gold Medal to a building, either in Ireland or internationally, for a design of exceptional merit by an RIAI architect.
+Since 1934, the RIAI has awarded the Gold Medal to a building, either in Ireland or internationally, for a design of exceptional merit by an RIAI Architect.
 The project must be completed within a defined three-year period and the medal is awarded several years after completion so that the success of the building can be confirmed by the passage of time.

 RIAI Silver Medal for Housing

-RIAI Silver Medal for Conservation
+RIAI Silver Medal for Conservation and Restoration

 RIAI Student Awards